considerate/nixos-odroidhc4/README.md

 Log in to your booted device over SSH and run an initial `nixos-rebuild switch` to get the non-cross compiled versions of all packages.
 This will also update the u-boot bootloader to load the recently built version of NixOS.

-If you haven't changed the nixpkgs pin or the nix binary cache configuration the packages will be fetched from [considerate.cachix.org](https://app.cachix.org/cache/considerate).
-If you don't trust the binary cache you can disable this configuration and compile everything yourself for about 3-4 hours.

 # NixOS generations and limitations of the current configuration